itsmetambui/leapin/README.md

 - Use google calendar api to fetch booked events and book new events.

 ## Improvents
+- Invalidate query bug - queries should be reset after booking a meeting, so that the time slots picker can reflect the actual available slots.
 - We can make the React components more generic, surface more props out.
 - Add Unit tests.
 - Time slot filtering algorithm can be improved.